mehdiayad/Laravel6-WS/README.md

 - Create a stop batch file in Nginx folder like this (https://github.com/mehdiayad/Laravel-WS/blob/master/docs/nginx/stop.bat)

 ## 5A) Setup MYSQL database (Mac)

 - Install mysql from official website (https://dev.mysql.com/downloads/mysql/)
 - Choose mac platform
-- Go through the guide install and choose a password for your user ex: user (root) password(root1234)
+- Go through the guide install and choose a password for your user ex: user (root) password(root)
 - once installation finished open the terminal and enter mysql -u root -p
 - Enter the password
 - you should see 'Welcome to the MySQL monitor'
-- if you use Mysql8 type ALTER USER root@localhost identified with mysql_native_password by 'root1234'; for make it compatible with laravel
+- if you use Mysql8 type ALTER USER root@localhost identified with mysql_native_password by 'root'; for make it compatible with laravel
 - enter CREATE DATABASE laravel;
 - enter SHOW DATABASES; and verify if laravel is in the result
 - Download mysqlworkbench from official website